csmith111/csmith111.github.io/_posts/2016-02-05-welcome-to-jekyll.markdown

 Finally you need to create an index.html file that will be the file that github directs you to when you go to `https://github.com/username.github.io`.
 We had already done this earlier but now we need to update this file so it provides the links to all the static files you have generate.

-I completely missed this step and spent a lot of time hacking.
-I sent a note to GitHub and was pleasantly surprised by a response the next day pointing me to an example index.html file that does this.
+I completely missed this step and spent a lot of time hacking but failed to succeed in seeming the generated pages.
+I sent a note to GitHub and was pleasantly surprised by a response the next day from John Greet (GitHub staff) helping me resolve the issue.
+(It is amazing how little we appreciate the value of good support, so thank you John!)
+The two points he made was that the generated site pages go to standard locations like:
+`https://username.github.io/jekyll/update/2016/02/06/FirstBlogPost.html` which mirror the structure of the sites directory or the output of the Jekyll build.
+So you can always access the pages from there.
+However a cleaner solution is to create an index.html file that points to the correct locations.
+You place the index.html at the root of the directory and now you access this index.html from: `https://username.github.io/`.

-Here's a fairly simple example:[index.html][index-sample]
+John directed me to a fairly simple example:[index.html][index-sample] and I was good to go.

 ### Push your content to GitHub
 Create a .gitignore file which contains a list of files/folder you